juancri/covid19-vaccination/output/README.md

 ### Values

-The value of each cell can be a number of total-to-date or empty if there's no information.
-Since we didn't track vaccinations per region before Jan 23, 2021, values for previous dates are empty for specific regions.
-Only *Total* rows have values.
+The value of each cell is the total-to-date.